When to Repair vs. Replace: Industrial Pump Decision Guide

 Quick Cost Ratio Calculation:

 A pump that requires frequent repairs is signaling that it's approaching end-of-life.
-Tracking repair history is critical.
+Tracking repair history is critical to understanding equipment degradation patterns:

 The Repair vs. Replace Decision Framework